 Two Brands, Two Jobs

 CeraVe is a foundation brand.
-Every product is built around ceramides, hyaluronic acid, and niacinamide in combinations designed to repair and protect the skin barrier.
-They don't make single-active treatment serums -- they make the cleansers, moisturizers, and SPF that everything else sits on top of.
+Most products are built around ceramides, hyaluronic acid, and niacinamide in combinations designed to support and protect the skin barrier.
+They don't make many single-active treatment serums -- they make the cleansers, moisturizers, and SPF that everything else sits on top of.

 Pitting them against each other misunderstands their purpose.
-The best budget routine uses both: CeraVe for the barrier-support basics, The Ordinary for targeted actives.
+The best starter routine uses both: CeraVe for the barrier-support basics, The Ordinary for targeted actives.
 Here's how to choose within each category.

 Round 1: Serums / Treatments